WM Capture 10

 settings.

-The speaker sound can also be recorded by using your computer
+sound can also be recorded by using your computer internal recording

-internal recording software usually called "Stereo Mix" (if
+software usually called "Stereo Mix" (if available).
+The recorded

 audio sources listed.
 If no audio source is displayed make sure they are